 When asked about the implications for this award-winning research, Skibba notes, “It shows this type of research is important.
 It shows that a significant investment of time and support is necessary for instructors to engage in meaningful collaboration, reflection, and applied practice through a faculty learning community.
 These experiences result in an enduring transformation of teaching that is critical to student success in online education.
 This type of research also provides faculty developers with additional evidence-based strategies to successfully guide instructors through this transformation.”

-You can find more information on this research and the award, see here.
+Find more information on this research and the award.
 For more information on courses and certificates open to members of other universities, see our Learning Design, Development, and Innovation website.